syamfarh/tp/docs/UserGuide.md

 ![sort format](images/sort-UG/sortformat.png)

 Precise expected output on success:
 * Successful addition message.
-'X person listed!', where X are the number of clients in the address book.
+'X person listed!', where X is the number of clients in the address book.
 * The sorted entry is displayed in the address book GUI.

 ![sort format](images/sort-UG/sortresult.png)

 Precise expected outputs on failure:
 <br> If a required parameter is missing, an error message should indicate the invalid format.
-<br> If a parameter provided is invalid (e.g., e/), an error message should indicate the invalid format.
+If a parameter provided is invalid (e.g., e/), an error message should indicate the invalid format.

 * Error Message: